6 Surf Spots on the Coral Coast© FijiPocketGuide.com

 1. Sigatoka Beach Break

-Location: Sigatoka Sand Dunes, Sigatoka.
+Location: Kulukulu Village/Sigatoka Sand Dunes, Sigatoka.

 2. Natadola

 Another beach break that is super accessible from the mainland is at Natadola Beach.
 This is a popular spot for beginners, bodyboarders or those who just don’t want to take a boat out to a reef break.
 Hit this beach in the winter season (check out The Best Time to Surf in Fiji), as the summer waters are mostly flat.
-There’s also an inner reef break here too for those looking for something a little bigger.
+There’s also an inner reef break here for those looking for something a little bigger.

 Location: Natadola Beach.